T7TURE/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is my Readme file
+This is my Readme file on C Variables, Loop statements and Conditionals.